 This pathway is designed to be flexible in order to meet the needs of busy professionals, and to reflect your own interests.
 At the Institute of Education, we recognise the uniqueness of every student and we address our teaching to suit your individual needs.
 This master's course is offered on both a full-time and part-time basis.

-You will reflect on and examine individual difference, and explore ways to meet that difference through appropriate educational provision.
-Up to date research and current legislation will deepen your theoretical and practical knowledge of different types of disabilities and the ways to meet the needs of these groups of pupils.
+You will reflect on, and examine, individual difference, and explore ways to meet that difference through appropriate educational provision.
+Up-to-date research and current legislation will deepen your theoretical and practical knowledge of different types of disabilities and the ways to meet the needs of these groups of pupils.

 Our teaching is interactive, experiential and innovative.
-We utilise a wide variety of technologies to enhance your learning, including making use of presentation tools, interactive whiteboards, mixed media, social media and mobile technologies in our teaching and screen capture in assessment.
+We utilise a wide variety of technologies to enhance your learning, including use of presentation tools, interactive whiteboards, mixed media, social media and mobile technologies in our teaching, and screen capture in assessment.

-The Institute of Education is based in our historic London Road campus, which has undergone a £30 million refurbishment of the classical Oxford-cloistered quadrangle to create a dedicated world-class education centre.
+The Institute of Education is based on our historic London Road campus, which has undergone a £30m refurbishment of the classical Oxford-cloistered quadrangle to create a dedicated world-class education centre.

 We have created custom-built spaces for the teaching of specialist subjects, including:

-musical studios, including an electronic drum kit room and a recording studio
+- musical studios, including an electronic drum kit room and a recording studio

-well-equipped art studios and facilities for the practise of work in drawing, painting, sculpture and mixed media
+- well-equipped art studios and facilities for the practise of work in drawing, painting, sculpture and mixed media

-studios for wet photography and printmaking, including silk-screen.
+- studios for wet photography and printmaking, including silk screen.